questdb/net-questdb-client/README.md

 No. This client is for writing data only.
 For querying, see the [Query & SQL overview](https://questdb.io/docs/reference/sql/overview/)

+### I updated from version < 2.0.0 and now have error `Could not load QuestDB.Secp256r1SignatureGenerator, please add a reference to assembly "net-client-questdb-tcp-auth\"`

+Since version 2.1.0 in order to use TCP authenticaion an additional nuget package is needed [https://www.nuget.org/packages/net-questdb-client-tcp-auth/](https://www.nuget.org/packages/net-questdb-client-tcp-auth/).
+This is done to remove the dependency on `BouncyCastle.Cryptography` and only add it when it is really needed.

 ### Where do I report issues with the client?